Wuxi XinJingYuan Food Technology Co., Ltd.

 While dark chocolate also contains a large amount of cocoa, it includes added sugar and fat, and strictly speaking, does not fall under "pure natural cocoa bean" products.
 Even dark chocolate labeled "100% cocoa content" may still contain a certain proportion of cocoa butter or cocoa butter substitutes.
 The health value of dark chocolate remains high, but it is slightly less pure compared to pure cocoa mass.

 Pure cocoa mass has a wide range of uses.
-It is not only the base material for dark chocolate but can also be separated to extract ingredients like cocoa butter, cocoa cake, and cocoa powder, which are widely used in chocolate blending, baking, beverage making, health foods, and certain medications.
+It is not only the base material for dark chocolate but can also be separated to extract ingredients like cocoa butter, cocoa cake, and cocoa powder, which are widely used in chocolate blending, baking cocoa, beverage making, health foods, and certain medications.
 Due to its singular composition and rich antioxidant content, pure cocoa mass is favored in the health food sector.

 Dark chocolate also has many uses, commonly used in baking, beverages, and energy foods.
 Because of its milder bitterness, dark chocolate is very popular in direct consumption, baking, and dessert making.
 Additionally, dark chocolate is a main ingredient in various chocolate-derived products such as filled chocolates and nut chocolates.